 Our ride began with some short but punchy climbs, before pedaling into a welcome thread of single track that bobbed and weaved throughout the woods.
 Happy place found.
 But then it got better — much better — encountering a section of rocks that provided fun technical challenge.

 That was followed up by a number of flowy single track descents that left me whooping all the way down.
 Mission accomplished.

 Although the overall mileage is fairly low, as a close in destination, it fits the bill.
-With traffic being as bad as it is these days, it’s unlikely to be a frequent after work destination for those of us coming from PDX, but it is nice having another option that doesn’t require a full day’s commitment simply to ride our bike.
+With traffic being as bad as it is these days, it’s unlikely to be a frequent after work destination for those of us coming from PDX, but it is nice having another option that doesn’t require a full day’s commitment to ride bikes on single track.

 Searching for details of the park online is a bit misleading, as the best single track mountain biking is actually found in the Round Lake area, adjacent to Lacamus Lake.

 - Non-motorized boating – it’s a popular destination for kayaking and SUP